mkulz1/FinalProject/README.md

 -Added window for entering player names.
 -If there is 1 player, the name for player 2 is set to "Computer".
 -Improved color selection pop-up window.
+-If the grid is filled, "Tie" is displayed with the option to play again.